Medical Student Education

 Radiology education is an integral part of mission of the radiology department at Columbia University Irving Medical Center.
 Faculty and residents work closely with exceptional students from the Vagelos College of Physicians and Surgeons who rotate through our department.
 The radiology electives are among the most popular at the medical school.

-Students are taught the basics of image interpretation and the most common radiologic life threatening emergencies.
+Students are taught the basics of image interpretation and the most common radiologic life-threatening emergencies.
 Students are familiarized with the American College of Radiology (ACR) appropriateness criteria to facilitate appropriate utilization of radiologic resources regardless of the clinical specialty they wish to pursue.
-Many students also participate in the various research opportunities offered through our department.
+Many students also find faculty mentors in the department for their Scholarly Projects and participate in various research opportunities.

 We are proud to have the opportunity to collaborate with RAD-AID to provide medical students with one of the first global health radiology electives in the country.

-We also provide opportunities for international students who are interested in exploring a radiology elective with us, through the Vagelos College of Physicians and Surgeons Visiting Student Program.
+We also provide opportunities for visiting students who are interested in exploring a radiology elective with us, through the Vagelos College of Physicians and Surgeons Visiting Student Program.

 Diagnostic Radiology Elective: Diagnostic Radiology